Roles and Permissions Reference¶

 config/roles.php is the single source of truth.

-roleswith aname,description, andscope, then add it to whichever permissions it should hold in thematrix. - Remove a role you don't use by deleting it from
+roles, then granting it permissions in thematrix. - Remove a role by deleting it from

 After changing the file, clear the config cache so the new mapping is picked up: